enoklearn/engineering/modules/architecture.md

 <details open>
    <summary><b>Common Tech Stacks</b></summary><br/>

-   With this topic, you’ll learn about common tech stacks used on projects around the world.
+   With this topic, you'll learn about common tech stacks used on projects worldwide.

    #### Learning Outcomes
    * Describe what a tech stack is
    * List some common tech stacks
-   * Theorize how you might improve on an existing tech stacks
+   * Theorize how you might improve on existing tech stacks

    #### Resources
    * [Stackshare `Resource`](https://stackshare.io/stacks)